anoopr/eggpool2020/README.md

 ## Rules

 1. Every player pledges $10 to the charity chosen by the winner.
+1. Scoring
    1. A correct guess for a typical egg is worth 1 point.
-A correct guess for a double yolk egg is worth 3 points.
-A correct guess for an egg in an egg is worth 10 points.
+   1. A correct guess for a double yolk egg is worth 3 points.
+   1. A correct guess for an egg in an egg is worth 10 points.
 1. Eggs will be cracked as and when my family is hungry for eggs.
 1. If there is a tie for the winner, we will split the pledges between charities chosen by the winners.